Jimbly/dcjam2024/Jimb-TODO.md

 TODO
-* solitude
-  * change sanity_restore to an event, attach it to a special tile with an altar or planter or something
 * get in-world monsters and battle sprites using the same source images (make this use a spritesheet!)
   * maybe combat uses enemy defs to decide what to draw, since those have animations, will have insane versions, etc
 * add a BACK type attack